1amageek/Pring/README.md

 ### Verification (Running Unit test)
 - [x] Verify the implementation of DataType that Firestore can handle
+- [x] Verify the implementation of data management
 - [ ] Verify the implementation of custom DataType
 - [x] Verify cooperation with Firestorage
 - [ ] Verify the implementation of the NestedCollection feature